Defer non-critical CSS

 <noscript><link rel="stylesheet" href="styles.css"></noscript>

-This is not the standard way of loading CSS.
+This isn't the standard way of loading CSS.
 Here's how it works:

-• The onload attribute in the link allows the CSS to be processed when it finishes loading.
+• The onload attribute in the link lets the browser process the CSS when the style sheet finishes loading.

-• "nulling" the onload handler once it is used helps some browsers avoid re-calling the handler upon switching the rel attribute.
+• "nulling" the onload handler after it's used helps some browsers avoid re-calling the handler when they switch the rel attribute.

-• The reference to the stylesheet inside of a noscript element works as a fallback for browsers that don't execute JavaScript.
+• The reference to the style sheet inside the noscript element provides a fallback for browsers that don't execute JavaScript.

 The resulting page looks exactly like the previous version, even when most styles load asynchronously.
 Here's how the inlined styles and asynchronous request to the CSS file look like in the HTML file: